ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 <!--
 - How much money will you get each month:
 	- It will typically be the same as the standard or the amount that is allowable and I can afford without pressure.
-	- If you want more, I can apply for some founding but you will need to do some work for the founding.
+	- If you want more, I can apply for some funding but you will need to do some work for the funding.
 - How much effort of mine will you get to guide you:
 	- It mainly depends on how much effort you put in.
-		- But surely priority will be given to projects that I’m particularly interested in and students who show great potential.
+		- But indeed priority will be given to projects that I’m particularly interested in and students who show great potential.
 	- I have once heard the x^a model, and I think it is interesting and feasible, where x is your effort and a > 1, x^a will be my expected effort.
 Note that x = 1 is some standard that can be surpassed.

  - It can be hard for most students.
 Applying is only suggested if you believe you can somehow be an exception.